amaldeeppj/Learn/Terraform/notes.md

     * *.tfvars

-> A .gitignore file can be used here: https://github.com/github/gitignore/blob/main/Terraform.gitignore
+> A .gitignore file can be used here.
+Refer: https://github.com/github/gitignore/blob/main/Terraform.gitignore

+The `provider` block should not be added in the module.
+The provider should be inherited from the root module rather than the child module.
+(Whoever using the module should specify the provider)

+The values in output.tf inside root module will be shown to the user.
+The values in output.tf file can be used to pass information about parts of the infra to another modules. ie., To pass values between modules.